radicle-foundation/radworks-governance/manual.md

 | Forum post | Snapshot poll | On-chain vote |
 | ≥ 7 days | 7 day | 3 days vote, 2 day timelock  |

-RAD Governance Proposals (RGPs) must be formally labeled with the phase of the proposal, #, and title (e.g. [Discussion/Formal Review/Submission][RGP - #] - [PROPOSAL TITLE])
+RAD Governance Proposals (RGPs) must be formally labeled with the phase of the proposal, #, and title (e.g. [RFC/Formal Review/Submission][RGP - #] - [PROPOSAL TITLE])

 ## **Request for Comments (RFC)**

-The _Request for Comments_ phase is used to review the first draft of new proposals.
-This is the primary period for the community to review and provide feedback on proposals drafts.
+The _Request for Comments_ phase is used to actively review formal proposal drafts that are being submitted to governance within a given cylce.
+While drafts of proposals can be posted on the forum _at any time_, RFC is the official period for the community to review and provide feedback on proposals that will be voted on in a given cylce.
 The feedback provided during this phase allows for more detailed and refined proposals to vote on in later stages.

-In order for a draft proposal to be formally considered in a [proposal cycle](#proposal-cycles), it must be posted as a _Discussion_ using one of the templates linked below.
+In order for a draft proposal to be formally included in a [proposal cycle](#proposal-cycles), it must be labeled with [RFC] and formatted using the templates linked below.

+> 💡 For more complex proposals, it is encouraged to post early drafts in advance of the intended proposal cycle to allow for ample discussion and debate.
+Authors are encouraged to specify the expected or tentative proposal cycle for their submission.

 When preparing the proposal drafts for the _RFC_ phase, proposal authors should:
 - Use [these templates](https://github.com/radicle-foundation/radworks-governance/tree/main/templates) to create their proposals.
 Please see the 'Proposal Types' section below to determine which template to use.
-- Try to include as much detail as possible in this first draft of their proposals
+- Include as much context and detail as possible to help the community to review what is being proposed.
-- Post their proposal under [Proposal Drafts](https://community.radworks.org/c/governance/discussions/19) on the forum by the _second Monday_ of each cycle (see 'Proposal Cycles' for details).
+- Post their proposal under [Proposal Drafts](https://community.radworks.org/c/governance/discussions/19) on the forum by the _first Monday_ of each cycle (see 'Proposal Cycles' for details).

-> 💡 Drafts or ideas for proposals can be submitted to the forum at any time for informal feedback.
-Authors are encouraged to specify the expected or tentative proposal cycle for their submission.

 ## **Formal Review**